SzczerbiakJakub/PixelSoundSynthesizer/README.md

 ### FUNCTIONAL KEYS:

-Up Key - move upwards in the menu
+Up Key - move upwards in the menu<br>
-Down Key - move downwards in the menu
+Down Key - move downwards in the menu<br>
-Left Key - move left in the menu
+Left Key - move left in the menu<br>
-Right Key - move right in the menu
+Right Key - move right in the menu<br>